• Login

 0

-There is a disparity or “fee hole” between the cost of innovative content loved by way of clients and the revenues which can be received via artists and the creative industries.
+There is a disparity or “fee hole” between the cost of innovative content loved by clients and the revenues that can be received via artists and the creative industries.
+There has been an intense decline in the capability of Canadian artists to earn “middle-elegance” profits.
+That remuneration has no longer stored pace with the rise of digital access points for creative content material.

 The Committee also advocated a series of specific legislative changes to Canada’s Copyright Act, which includes that the Government of Canada:

-A variety of those tips are just like previously-introduced or promised modifications to the Act.
-For instance, the extension of the time period of copyright in Canada to 70 years has been previously promised by way of the Government, and the new Canada – United States – Mexico Agreement (meant to replace NAFTA) would require Canada to increase copyright protection in this way.
-Similarly, the Committee heard testimony from many witnesses talking to the need for reform to the practices and processes of the Copyright Board, which units various obligatory licensing tariffs in Canada.
-Following the Committee’s listening to, reform of the Copyright Board turned into introduced within the current price range implementation bill.
-However, at the prevailing time, those legislative changes have now not but been adopted.
+A variety of those tips are just like previously introduced or promised modifications to the Act.
+For instance, the extension of the copyright period in Canada to 70 years has been previously promised by the Government, and the new Canada – United States – Mexico Agreement (meant to replace NAFTA) would require Canada to increase copyright protection in this way.

 Previous Post